 All assignments are due electronically.
 Assignments are due at 11:59 of the date indicated for each.
-A late penalty of 5% per day will be added for all assignments more than 5 days late (including weekends).
 No assignments will be accepted after 5 (five) days.
 For extreme circumstances, I am open to negotiation.
 It is your responsibility to contact me if you need accommodation or are having difficulty completing the work on time.